Ahom religion: Modern revival and debates over continuity

-Ahom system of ancestor worship
+Contested innovations and dietary practices

+According to Saikia (2004), the organisers of the modern-day Phra Lung introduced dietary prescriptions that included the consumption of beef and lau pani (rice beer).
+These prescriptions were disputed among Ahoms themselves, particularly among communities that continued to follow Ekasarana Vaishnavism and rejected meat and alcohol.

+Saikia also records that some mass conversions included a ceremony called Hu-pat, translated as "to kill a cow".
+She identifies Nagen Hazarika as instrumental in initiating the ceremony but states that its origins were uncertain.
+By the 1990s, it had become a symbolic boundary used by some revivalists to distinguish "real Tai-Ahoms" from Hindus who claimed an Ahom identity.
+The ceremony was therefore a contested feature of the modern identity movement rather than a demonstrably ancient or universally accepted Ahom rite.
+The modern Hu-pat ceremony should not be confused with every historical instance of bovine sacrifice.
+Earlier court traditions included animal sacrifice independently of the twentieth-century revival; for example, Saikia's analysis of the Satsari Assam Buranji records that the earlier installation sacrifice was replaced by the sacrifice of a white bull at the enthronement of Rudra Singha.

+Ancestor worship

-Dam-Phi (Dam: dead; Phi: god) is the worship of ancestors as gods and it is performed either in individual households (Dam-Phi) or publicly (Me-Dam-Me-Phi).
-The dead in Ahom society becomes a Dam (literally, 'spirit of the dead').
-They are held in awe (fear, wonder, and reverence); worshiped and propitiated for protection.
-After the fourteenth generation a Dam becomes a god (Phi) and is worshiped by the whole community.
-There are three grades of Dams graded according to the generation (with the highest living generation numbered one) and the circumstances of death, and they progress from one grade to the next.
+Ancestor worship is a core tenet of Ahom religion.
+Ancestor worship ceremonies are divided into two main types: Dam-Phi, performed in individuals households, and Me-Dam-Me-Phi, a public socio-religious ceremony.
+In the Ahom religion, after one dies, they are believed to become a Dam (lit. 'spirit of the dead').
+Dam are held in awe, worshiped and propitiated for protection.
+After the fourteenth generation, a Dam becomes a Phi (god) and is worshiped by the whole community.
+There are three stages of Dam, based on the generation (with the highest living generation numbered one) and the circumstances of death, and they progress from one stage to the next.

 Griha Dam

-The head of the household and his wife or the parents are called the Na Dam ("new Dam", 2nd generation), the next higher generation the Ghai Dam ("main Dam", 3rd generation) and the next higher generation the Chi Rwan Dam (4th generation).
+The head of the household and his wife, or the parents, are called the Na Dam ("new Dam", 2nd generation), the next highest generation the Ghai Dam ("main Dam", 3rd generation) and the next higher generation the Chi Rwan Dam (4th generation).
 Each Dam is complete only when both the husband and wife are dead.
 These three Dams constitute the Griha Dam (household Dam) and they are believed to reside in the North-east pillar of the kitchen, Pho Kam (Assamese: Dam Khuta), which is usually raised first during the construction of the house and is considered most sacred place in the entire house.
 The Dam Phi rituals are directed at the Pho Kam.
 The household deity, Seng Ka Pha, is also worshiped at the Pho Kam.
 Those who die unnaturally, without children or unmarried are called Jokorua Dam and are not included in the Griha Dam and treated and worshiped differently.